 Hancock wondered how she knew it was him.

-MacCready rounded the bonfire and sat beside him, resting his rifle across his knees.
+MacCready rounded the bonfire and sat down, resting his rifle across his knees.
 “Hey, Hancock, you ready?
 This is going to be a lot bigger than a mutant invasion or a raider… raid.”

 Against his better judgment, he’d agreed, but he gave it six months.